GeoscienceAustralia/ldwebsite/README.md

 * **static/**:
     * theming files (CSS, images etc.) for all ldweb GA-branded pages

+## License
+This repository is licensed under Creative Commons 4.0 International.
+See the [LICENSE deed](LICENSE) in this repository for details.

 ## Contacts
 **Nicholas Car**
 *Senior Experimental Scientist*